Sabae, Japan: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Be careful to find the correct type.
-The vast majority of adapters for sale now are just plugs and require your devices to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one works in most countries.
+A plug adapter that supports outlet types A and B. Check that you choose the right kind.
+Many adapters available online are just plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be appropriate for most areas.

 Travel neck pillow